xrdocs/design/_blogs/2018-09-12-core-fabric-design.md

 ![LDPMonitoring.png]({{site.baseurl}}/images/LDPMonitoring.png){:height="50%" width="50%"}{: .align-center}

-Some customers may choose not to disable LDP in the core until all PE routers have been migrated to SR as well, creating an [end-to-end SR](#E2E) deployment.
+Some customers may choose not to disable LDP in the core until all PE routers have been migrated to SR as well, creating an end-to-end S deployment.
 In that case, LDP provides the primary forwarding path while SR provides TI-LFA until the rest of the network is ready to switch to SR.

 ## LDP over RSVP-TE to SR Migration